MayconCabral/MayconCabral/README.md

 I've been learning to code for a few months after switching career.
 I started with Front-End, learning JavaScript, React, CSS, JEST, HTML.
 Now I am learning Back-End: Docker, SQL, Node and MongoDB.
 Soon I will deploy more projects with those tecnologies.

 * 🌍  I'm based in Brasília
-* 🖥️  See my portfolio at [a website with pure Java Script](http://www.correiacabral.epizy.com)
+* 🖥️  See my portfolio at [correiacabral.com a website with pure JavaScript only](http://www.correiacabral.epizy.com)
 * 🧠  I'm learning Node, Docker, SQL, MongoDB, GSAP
 * 🤝  I'm open to collaborating on Projects that consume API using framework React Hooks.
 * ⚡  I'm secretly Spiderman... but don't tell anyone